mekiii/P5_generative_art_collection/README.md

 ![Square](https://i.imgur.com/k8LNBq6.png)

 ### 10. Tiled lines
 Tim Holman's [Generative Artistry website](https://generativeartistry.com/) is great if you want to start with classic patterns.
 They are so simple and yet beautiful that I had to translate one of his sketches in P5.
-I highly recommed his generative art speedrun talk, which is available [here](https://www.youtube.com/watch?v=4Se0_w0ISYk).
+I highly recommed his generative art speedrun talk (even for advanced programmers), which is available [here](https://www.youtube.com/watch?v=4Se0_w0ISYk).
 ![Tiled lines](https://i.imgur.com/YHFwxkX.png)

 ## Recommended links